Diabetes is usually split into 2 types plus gestational diabetes

 ||11.1 mmol/l or more|

 Not everyone likes the idea of finger prick blood tests, especially if you are screening without symptoms.
-There is another way, its not as precise, but can be used as an indicator to proceed to blood testing.
+There is another way to test for diabetes, its not as precise, but can be used as an indicator to proceed to blood testing.

 In healthy adults there should be no glucose normally detectable in urine dip testing.
 The kidneys are designed not to leak or waste valuable glucose, but they become overloaded as the blood levels increase above 7.8